sebkur/javadoc-ng/README.md

 Unfortunately whatever they created there is not available for others to use to document their own libraries.

+Another problem is that javadoc is not a lightweight tool – it is part of the JDK and relies on a lot of internal APIs.
+It is difficult to hack the documentation output, add a little extra functionality or remove unwanted features.
+Best thing you can do is parse the generated HTML and try to manipulate the output on that layer, which does not leed anywhere when making anything but trivial adjustments.
+When you look at HTTP APIs being documented, they are often integrated into the content section of project's website.
+Nobody does that with Javadocs, although in my opinion it would totally make sense.

 ## Why start from scratch?

 While some argue that rewriting something from scratch is